golfomania/Plugin_Thunderbird_FilterBySender/AMO_SUBMISSION.md

 ## Notes

 - The extension is named "Filter by sender" for better discoverability
-- The repository name remains "Plugin_Thunderbird_SameAdress" for historical reasons
+- The repository is named "Plugin_Thunderbird_FilterBySender" to match the extension purpose
 - AMO requires the extension to work with the latest Thunderbird ESR (currently 115.x)